betheden/hebrew-grammar/content/participle_passive.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the most common use of the passive participle in Biblical Hebrew.
-A passive participle can function as either an :ref:`attributive<adjective-attributive>`adjective or a :ref:`predicative<adjective-predicative>` adjective.
+An adjectival passive participle can function as either an :ref:`attributive<adjective-attributive>`adjective or a :ref:`predicative<adjective-predicative>` adjective.
 The context must determine whether a passive participle is functioning as a predicative adjective or as a main verb, because both appear the same in many instances (compare EXO 5:16 and 1SA 19:11).